bekiyeromm/online-job-application/README.md

 #### Sign In:
 Allows registered users to log in using their email and password.
 #### Profile View:
-Enables applicants to view and update their profile information.
+Enables applicants to view their profile information.
 #### Job Application:
-Permits registered users to apply for available jobs. prevents applicants from sending more than one application using one email
+Permits only registered users to apply for available jobs. prevents applicants from sending more than one application using one email
 #### Application Status:
 Allows users to view the status of their job applications.